In this post, we’ll be covering the early signs of labour you need to recognise andwhat you should do when you have any of these signs.

 How do I know it’s not Braxton Hick’s?

-Wait woah, if you are asking yourself what Braxton Hick’s are let me tell you that they’re ‘warm up’ contractions if you will, that you may feel throughout your pregnancy.
+Wait Woah, if you are asking yourself what Braxton Hick’s are let me just clear that up.
+T

 Some women may not feel them at all.
 For me, they started at around 6 months and were quite intense – like the contraction your muscles make when you do sit ups.